 - Work out how much you can afford to pay.
 Debt collectors may suggest a repayment plan for you based on the amount that you owe.
 When that’s the case, make sure you can afford the repayments based on your current circumstances.
 If you can’t, suggest an amount that would be reasonable for you or ask about other options.

-- Get professional advice.
-If you’re unsure of how to deal with your debt, consider getting professional advice.
-You can often get free or low-cost help from a credit union, religious organization or nonprofit agency.
+- Sign up for credit counseling.
+If you’re unsure of how to deal with your debt, consider getting professional advice from a nonprofit credit counseling agency.

 What if I’m contacted about a debt I don’t owe?

-If necessary, provide copies of any additional details, such as payments you’ve made that aren’t recorded on your account.
-If the situation still isn’t resolved, you can seek professional advice from a nonprofit group, hire a lawyer or file a complaint the the Consumer Financial Protection Bureau if you feel that the collector is harassing you.
+If necessary, provide copies of any additional details, such as payments you made that aren’t recorded on your account.
+If the situation still isn’t resolved, you can seek professional advice from a nonprofit group, hire a lawyer or file a complaint with the CFPB if you feel that the collector is harassing you.

 Frequently asked questions